Frequently Asked QuestionsPage address: http://www.mnsu.edu/newstudent/frequentlyaskedquestions.html

 No matter the day of the week or time of the year there is always something happening on campus.
 Students can check out several campus websites for the latest information on lectures, contests, films and events by checking out the following sites.

-IMPACT Events - list of upcoming films/comedians/lectures and other events that are coming to campus
+Student Events Team Events - list of upcoming films/comedians/lectures and other events that are coming to campus

 Campus Recreation - find information on the fitness schedule and facility hours or sign up for an intramural team